 There have been reports of individuals who have acquired cancer while working or living in close proximity to mobile phone towers.
 On the other hand, it is impossible to tell whether they are brought on by the RF waves or not.
 The findings of a great number of research have not provided any definitive solutions.

 Exposure to radiofrequency radiation from a mobile phone has been identified as a "possible carcinogen" by the World Health Organization (WHO).
 This information comes from the International Agency for Research on Cancer.
 There have been a significant number of investigations on the possibility of a connection between the usage of mobile phones and a variety of adverse health effects.
 Exposure to radiofrequency radiation (RF) from a mobile phone may raise the incidence of some malignancies in lab animals, according to the findings of some of these research.
-However, the vast majority of these investigations were unable to detect a connection between RF radiation and health concerns.

 On the other hand, it is essential to keep in mind that the amount of radio frequency (RF) exposure received through a mobile phone is far lower in comparison to the amount of RF exposure received from working or living in close proximity to a cell tower.
 In the United States, the Federal Communication Commission and other regulating organizations decide what levels of RF and MW radiation are acceptable for humans to be exposed to.
 These guidelines are derived from a daily exposure time of six minutes.